-In the long run, augmented data analytics will not replace data science professionals but facilitate their work significantly with automating engineering-centered tasks implying data collection, data pipelining, and design creation of algorithm.
+In the long run, augmented data analytics will not replace data science professionals but facilitate their work significantly by automating engineering-centered tasks implying data collection, data pipelining, and design creation of algorithms.

-Innovative deep-learning functionalities of augmented analytics software demonstrate a variety of applications across all sectors of economy.
-Augmented data analytics provides insightful overview into strategic development for customer service, logistics, communications and healthcare, and promises to transform the digital landscape by streamlining business operations and increasing access to useful data.
+Innovative deep-learning functionalities of augmented analytics software demonstrate a variety of applications across all sectors of the economy.
+Augmented analytics is the future of data and analytics, as it provides an insightful overview into strategic development for customer service, logistics, communications and healthcare, and promises to transform the digital landscape by streamlining business operations and increasing access to useful data.

 Augmented analytics software is a set of tools that, taking machine learning and AI technology as a basis, create algorithms for obtaining better data insights.
 Such software is extremely important for companies that want to increase the productivity of their processes and deliver value to users faster.